Chili sauce and paste: China

 Chili oil is a distinctive Sichuan flavoring found mainly in cold dishes, as well as a few hot dishes.
 Chili oil is made by pouring hot oil onto a bowl of dried chilies, to which some Sichuan pepper is usually added.
 After steeping in hot oil for at least a few hours, the oil takes on the taste and fragrance of chili.
 The finer the chili is ground, the stronger the flavor (regional preferences vary; ground chili is usually used in western China, while whole dried chili is more common in northern China.)

 Chinese chili sauces usually come as a thick paste, and are used either as a dipping sauce or in stir frying.

 Doubanjiang originates from Sichuan cuisine in which chilis are used liberally.
 It is made from broad bean or soybean paste, and usually contains a fair amount of chili.
 It is often referred to in English as "chili bean sauce".

 Guilin (Kweilin) chili sauce (Guìlín làjiāojiàng 桂林辣椒醬) is made of fresh chili, garlic and fermented soybeans; it also is marketed as soy chili sauce (la jiao jiang and la dou ban jiang are not the same thing, though they look vaguely similar in the jar).
 Duo jiao (duò jiāo 剁椒) originates from Hunan cuisine, which is reputed to be even spicier than Sichuan cuisine.
 Duo means chopped, and jiao means chili.
 Duo jiao is made of chopped red chilis pickled in a brine solution, and has a salty and sour pickled taste; it is the key flavoring in the signature Hunan dish duòjiāo yútóu (剁椒魚頭), fish head steamed with chopped chili.

 XO sauce is spicy seafood sauce from Hong Kong.
 It is commonly used in southern Chinese regions like Guangdong province.

 Yongfeng chili sauce is a traditional fermented hot sauce.

 You la jiao (油辣椒, fried chili in oil) is a Guizhou-style chili oil sauce, with fried bits of ground chili and other crispy ingredients.
 Chili crisp is a similar condiment mainly composed of crunchy soybeans and chili.
 Lao Gan Ma is a famous maker of both products.

 Japan

-Rāyu (chili oil), is the same as la jiao you, and is often used for dishes such as gyoza.
+Rāyu (chili oil) is the same as la jiao you, and is often used for dishes such as gyoza.

-Yuzukoshō is a Japanese fermented paste made from chili peppers, yuzu peel, and salt.
+Yuzu koshō is a Japanese fermented paste made from chili peppers, yuzu peel, and salt.

 Kōrēgūsu, made of chilis infused in awamori rice spirit, is a popular condiment to Okinawan dishes such as Okinawa soba.
 The word "kōrē" refers to Korea (Goguryeo).